Federal Aviation Administration (FAA), DOT.

 FOR FURTHER INFORMATION CONTACT:

-We invite you to send any written relevant data, views, or arguments about this proposed AD.
+The FAA invites you to send any written relevant data, views, or arguments about this proposal.
 Send your comments to an address listed under the ADDRESSES section.
-Include “Docket No. FAA-2013-0624; Directorate Identifier 2013-NM-071-AD” at the beginning of your comments.
-We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this proposed AD.
-We will consider all comments received by the closing date and may amend this proposed AD based on those comments.
+Include “Docket No. FAA-2019-1079; Product Identifier 2019-NM-194-AD” at the beginning of your comments.
+The FAA specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this NPRM.
+The FAA will consider all comments received by the closing date and may amend this NPRM based on those comments.

 FAA's Determination and Requirements of This Proposed AD